CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 3. Install Nextflow in your workspace

-Please follow the instructions here: (https://docs.csc.fi/apps/bioconda/#2-installing-software-for-your-own-use-with-bioconda) in order to make custom installations of software.
+Please follow the instructions [here](https://docs.csc.fi/apps/bioconda/#2-installing-software-for-your-own-use-with-bioconda) in order to make custom installations of software.
 In future CSC may provide nextflow as a module.

 For the installation of nextflow, you could be doing as below: